 - It reinforces thought leadership: Blogging about your industry, product and or service will enforce your brand as an expert in your particular field.
 If you are a retailer, for example, you should blog about the products you sell.
 Interesting and relevant content is one of the top 3 reasons people follow brands on social media.

 - It makes you more relatable: Your blog is not just a way to reach your customers, it’s a way for them to understand you better and develop the confidence to trust in you and your brand as an expert in your particular field.
 A good blog lets you demonstrate your expertise, share your values, and build stronger relationships with your customers.

 Conclusion: Don’t forget to work that word of mouth

 All of these communication strategies have one specific thing in common: they each leverage your most precious resource: your customers.
 These strategies reach out directly to your prospective customers and give them a reason to share your brand with others.
-Remember, there are few effective customer acquisition strategies than personal recommendations and having scores of advocates promoting your brand.
+Remember, there are few customer acquisition strategies more effective than personal recommendations and having scores of advocates promoting your brand.
 Your communications strategy should be designed with that in mind.